Client Spotlight: David Schnurman

 Name: David Schnurman

-Coaching: Two years of coaching with coach Kim Ades
+Coaching: Two years of 1-on-1 Coaching with Kim Ades

 Why did you decide to pursue coaching with Frame of Mind Coaching?

 I met Kim when she spoke at an Entrepreneurs’ Organization forum.
 Before the forum, I had had an individual call with Kim where she asked me pointed questions about myself and my business.
 Her questions made me think deeply about myself, and I was very impressed with her presentation at the forum.
 I came home thinking about pursuing coaching, and began learning more about self-improvement.
 A few years later I was thinking of hiring a coach and I remembered Kim.